KP205 (Early-Middle Roman Knidian Relief-Ware Askos) [permalink]

 Fabric (interior): 2.5YR 6/6, light red; (exterior): 10YR 7/4, very pale brown.
 Slip: 2.5YR 6/8 to 7/5, reddish brown.
 Soft, fine fabric with rare, miniscule, golden mica and very few to few, small, rounded, white inclusions.
 Thin, even, dull to slightly metallic slip preserved in linear streaks.

 One fragment preserves small part of body just below shoulder.
-Severe abrasion and slight chipping.
+Severe, extensive abrasion and sparse chipping and gouging; very worn breaks.

 Published as